 Kraken Hopes to Give Back to the Open-Source Developers

-Kraken revealed on Tuesday, that the cryptocurrency exchange platform will be donating to the open-source developer teams that are currently working on speeding up Ethereum’s ongoing technical upgrades project dubbed ‘Ethereum 2.0′.
+Kraken revealed on Tuesday that the cryptocurrency exchange platform would be donating to the open-source developer teams that are currently working on speeding up Ethereum’s ongoing technical upgrades project dubbed ‘Ethereum 2.0′.
 While speaking with Bloomberg News, Kraken co-founder Jesse Powell explained that he created Kraken as a replacement for Mt Gox following the demise of the latter.

-Ever since then, Kraken has gone on to become one of the top exchanges in the world in terms of volume and then arguably the fourth largest exchange worldwide in terms of cryptocurrency reserves held.
-As of yesterday, Kraken holds $13.9 billion in crypto-assets according to statistics from Bituniverse, Chain.info, and Peckshield.
+Since then, Kraken has become one of the top exchanges in the world in terms of volume and then arguably the fourth largest exchange worldwide in terms of cryptocurrency reserves.
+As of yesterday, Kraken holds $13.9 billion in crypto-assets, according to statistics from Bituniverse, Chain.info, and Peckshield.

-Kraken CEO and its co-founder Jesse Powell, strongly believe that donations and support are necessary as it is their own responsibility to give back to the open-source innovators who are the ones responsible for building the next generation of cryptocurrency.
-Powell also explained further that they are really excited to work with the Ethereum Foundation so as to make sure that the developers receive funding from a wide range of stakeholders.
+Kraken CEO and its co-founder Jesse Powell strongly believe that donations and support are necessary as it is their responsibility to give back to the open-source innovators.
+The latter are responsible for building the next generation of cryptocurrency.
+Powell also explained further that they are really excited to work with the Ethereum Foundation to ensure that the developers receive funding from a wide range of stakeholders.

 Developer Teams That Will Receive The Funding

-Aya Miyaguchi, the executive director of Ethereum Foundation has also expressed his belief that the support will have quite an impact.
-Miyaguchi said in his statement, that the joint effort to support teams and builders that maintain a diverse set of Ethereum clients will not only be impactful, it will also go a long way in setting a great example.
+Aya Miyaguchi, the executive director of the Ethereum Foundation, has also expressed his belief that the support will have quite an impact.
+Miyaguchi said in his statement that the joint effort to support teams and builders that maintain a diverse set of Ethereum clients will not only be impactful it will also go a long way in setting a great example.